Frustrated? Confused? Overwhelmed? You’re in the right place! Let’s get started.

 If you think you have gastroparesis but haven’t been diagnosed, I strongly urge you to see a doctor for testing.

 The gold standard for diagnosing gastroparesis is a 4-hour gastric emptying study.
-This test can be ordered by a gastroenterologist.
+Two-hour and 90-minute versions are less accurate.
+Gastroparesis cannot be diagnosed by x-ray, CT scan, or endoscopy.

 Gastroparesis has many symptoms in common with other conditions, some of which can be easily treated.
-You want to be sure you know what you’re dealing with before you work on treating it.
+A confirmed diagnosis should be the first step.

 • How can I feel better?

-While it’s common to focus mostly on medications and/or dietary changes, especially immediately after diagnosis, I’ve found that following what I call a Comprehensive Management Plan tends to have the greatest benefits for symptom relief and improved quality of life.
+Creating and following a Comprehensive Management Plan tends to have the greatest benefits for symptom relief and improved quality of life.

 This includes: appropriate medical treatment and complementary therapies, dietary modification and proper nutrition, lifestyle practices, and mental health and coping support.

-You’ll find a great deal of information about each of those things (and much more!) here on my blog but the easiest way to start feeling better quickly is to follow the steps in my free eBook, The Quick Start Guide to Gastroparesis Management.
+You’ll find a great deal of information about each of those things here but the easiest way to start feeling better quickly is to follow the steps in my free eBook, The Quick Start Guide to Gastroparesis Management.

 • What does this mean for my future?